bhuvanesh-m-dev/solar-system/README.md

-crt the markdown language # 🌌 3D Solar System Explorer
+# 🌌 3D Solar System Explorer

 > **"Where code meets cosmos — explore the universe in your browser!"** 🚀